 Sean Walsh is the Executive Director of The Meadows Wickenburg.
 Sean has over 16 years of experience in the behavioral health field.
 Sean has a clinical background and although he has been a treatment center executive for the past 4 years, he is a licensed therapist and is highly invested in ensuring quality care to the patients the Meadows serves.
 Sean came to the Meadows from Calvary Addiction Recovery Center where he was the Chief Executive Officer.
 Prior to Calvary, Sean was the COO of Laurel Ridge Treatment Center in San Antonio, he has held a wide variety of positions in the treatment field ranging from; Director of Outpatient, Risk Management, Case Management, Intake and has been a primary therapist specializing in treating young adults.

 The team of Senior Fellows constantly challenges The Meadows to excel and stay current in our treatment programs.
-This outstanding group of leaders, teachers and thinkers currently includes Pia Mellody, John Bradshaw, Dr. Bessel van der Kolk, Dr. Peter Levine, Dr. Jerry Boriskin, Dr. Shelley Uram and Dr. Claudia Black.
+This outstanding group of leaders, teachers and thinkers currently includes Pia Mellody, John Bradshaw, Dr. Bessel van der Kolk, Dr. Peter Levine, Dr. Jerry Boriskin, Dr. Shelley Uram, Dr. Claudia Black, Alexandra Katehakis and Dr. Patick Carnes.
 Each Senior Fellow is involved in world-wide practice and research in their area of expertise - lecturing patients on clinical works, publishing works in numerous professional publications, and providing their teachings and expertise to the patients and therapeutic staff at The Meadows.

 Pia Mellody is a senior clinical advisor for The Meadows.
 As a pioneer in the field of recovery, Pia's theories on the effects of childhood trauma have become the foundation for The Meadows' programs, and are a major reason for their success.